 Click here for ordering details.

-Please note I am not able to supply either the SAD1024 or SAD512D chips.
+Please note I am not able to supply the SAD1024 chip.

-With the excpetion of the BBD chip all other parts can be purchased from your usual electronic component supplier.
+With the exception of the BBD chip all other parts can be purchased from your usual electronic component supplier.

 All prices include VAT at UK rates.
 Shipping is additional to these prices.
 See also the FAQ page.